 A lot of companies say their teams are “like family,” but Pinch A Penny has always been a family business.
 Founded by Fred Thomas in 1975, Pinch A Penny began to grow when Thomas invited other families to invest in the business and open their own Pinch A Penny locations.
 Thomas’s son, John, grew up in the business working alongside his dad.

-Pinch A Penny has come a long way since those first nine locations in Florida.
-Yet, Pinch A Penny remains family-owned and still is run very much like a family business.
+Pinch A Penny has come a long way since those first nine locations in Florida and still runs very much like a family business.